 The court must have subject matter jurisdiction (of particular importance in federal court) and in most states there must also be personal jurisdiction, i.e., the non-resident judgment debtor must have "minimum contacts" with the state that satisfies due process.
-See Int'l Shoe Co. v.
+See Daimler AG v.
+Bauman, 571 U.S. 117 (2014); Int'l Shoe Co. v.
 Wash., 326 U.S. 310, 316 (1945).

-State personal jurisdiction law varies, however, and courts disagree about the due process requirements in recognition actions.
-In New York, a judgment creditor may seek recognition whether or not the defendant had contacts with the state, or currently has assets within the state against which a judgment could be enforced.
-See Lenchyshyn v.
-Pelko Electric, Inc., 723 N.Y.S.
+State personal jurisdiction law varies, and courts disagree about the due process requirements in recognition actions.
+In New York, the situation is particularly muddled.
+New York state courts have, in the past, opined that a foreign money judgment is enforceable under CPLR Art.
+53, whether or not the defendant had contacts with the state, or currently has assets within the state against which a judgment could be enforced.
+In Lenchyshyn v.
+Pelko Electric, Inc.,

+723 N.Y.S.
 2d 285, 291 (App.
 Div.
-2001) (reasoning that in an Article 53 proceeding, "the judgment creditor does not seek any new relief against the judgment debtor, but instead merely asks the court to perform its ministerial function of recognizing the foreign country money judgment").
-See also Beluga Chartering B.V. v.
-Timber S.A., 294 S.W.
-3d 300 (Tex.
-App.
-2009) (personal jurisdiction not required under Texas statute).
-But see Electrolines, Inc. v.
-Prudential Assurance Co., 677 N.W.
-2d 874, 885 (Mich.
+2001), the Fourth Department reasoned that, in an Article 53 proceeding, "the judgment creditor does not seek any new relief against the judgment debtor, but instead merely asks the court to perform its ministerial function of recognising the foreign country money judgment".
+However, in AlbaniaBEG Ambient Sh.p.k. v.
+Enel S.p.A., 73 N.Y.S.
+3d 1 (App.
+Div.
+2018), the First Department issued a conflicting decision, restricting Lenchyshyn to cases where the judgment debtor "does not contend that substantive grounds exist to deny recognition to the foreign judgment".
+Id. at 10.
+Therefore, "[o]nly when a judgment debtor opposing recognition of a foreign country judgment asserts substantive statutory grounds for denying recognition, must there be either in personam or in rem jurisdiction in New York".
+Diaz v.
+Galopy Corp.
+Int'l, N.V., 79 N.Y.S.3d 494, 498 (Sup.
 Ct.
-App.
-(2003) (in case seeking to enforce Liberian judgment against European defendants, "the trial court must possess jurisdiction over the judgment debtor or the judgment debtor's property").
+N.Y.
+City 2018).

 Once converted into a state judgment, a foreign judgment is generally given full faith and credit under Article IV, Section 1 of the U.S. Constitution, and is therefore enforceable as a domestic judgment in any U.S. court.
 See, e.g., CPLR § 5303; Fla.
 Stat.
 Ann. § 55.604(5); Cal.
 Civ.
 Proc.
 Code § 1719.
-Notably, one court declined to give a New York judgment full faith and credit where there was not a showing of personal jurisdiction over the foreign debtor.
-See Ahmad Hamad Al Gosaibi & Bros. v.
-Standard Chartered Bank, 98 A.3d 998 (D.D.C.
-2014).